SAMURAISETH/PlayerUtils/README.md

 # PlayerUtils

-is a paper 1.21.11 build #127, PlayerUtils gives players(clients) commands that are useful not op here are the sectors of commadns

-tp requests
+this is PlayerUtils Plugin made with the java Maven lib.

+this plugin mainly give the ability for the client to set there own tp to there home but there are some bugs that i main need othere users to test with paper 1.21.11 #127

+---- Client Commands ----

-/tpa <player>
+/tpa <player> - resquests to tp players

-/tpaccept
+/tpaccept - accepts the recent request

-/tpdeny
+/tpdeny - deny's the request

-/back - goes to the last place u died and the last place u tp from
+/back - tps u to the last place u died or last spawn

-/ignore - only effects public messging private messages are the only bypass

-/loc save [name] - u can't set save loc if theres a player save 15 blocks

-/loc save [name] <posX> <posY> <posZ> - u do have to enter /loc comfirm
+/loc save <name> - saves the pos of ur current position

+/loc save <name> <x> <y> <z> - same as the first save but if u don't want to travel and save it then go back it makes the perocess esayer

-/loc tp [name] - tps u to that pos
+/loc tp <name> - teleports you to ur location like hom

+/loc delete <name> - deletes a location u dont need.
+You wont beable to delete ones made by the server *onwer* will set them and leave theme

-/loc list - list your saves
+/loc list - lists all of saves including server

-/loc delete [name] - delete the esitsing save name
+/loc comfirm, /loc deny - this is to comfirm or deny if u want to override a already named save comfirm and its saved deny it cancels

+/ignore <player> - prevend's player from messageing you through public chat unfortily not for people that use */msg*

+enjoy my PlayerUtils and have:)